The Federation of Indian Communities of Queensland Inc

 The Federation of Indian Communities of Queensland Inc. (FICQ) was founded in 1998.
-It acts as a nonprofit umbrella body for organisations representing those with Indian heritage living Queensland, Australia.
-As of March 2023, it is consisted of 33 organisations.
+It acts as a nonprofit umbrella body for organisations representing those with Indian heritage living in Queensland, Australia.
+As of March 2023, FICQ consisted of 33 organisations.

-FICQ assists with the organising of the annual Diwali or Deepavali (Festival of Lights) staged in Brisbane's King George Square.
-This festival attracts people of diverse backgrounds and is supported by the Queensland Government and the Brisbane City Council.
+FICQ assists with the organization of the annual Diwali or Deepavali (Festival of Lights) in Brisbane's King George Square.
+This festival is supported by the Queensland Government and the Brisbane City Council.